The Lunar Chronicles: Cress

 Cress is the third book in The Lunar Chronicles and fourth chronologically.
 It was published on February 4, 2014.

-Crescent Moon, or "Cress" Darnel (based on Rapunzel), is an imprisoned shell (a Lunar without special abilities and a Lunar that cannot be affected by mind manipulation) working with Sybil to help Lunar ships.
+Crescent Moon, or "Cress" Darnel (based on "Rapunzel"), is an imprisoned shell (a Lunar without special abilities and a Lunar that cannot be affected by mind manipulation) working with Sybil to aid Lunar ships in going undetected by Earth.
 Living alone on a satellite and harboring an enormous crush on Carswell Thorne, she secretly works to sabotage the wicked Lunar queen, and eventually, Cress teams up with Cinder and becomes entangled in her plot to save Earth.
-As complications arise and the crew is separated, they must do everything they can to prevent a royal wedding putting Earth into Queen Levana's hands.
-All the while, the plague has begun to mutate and even the Lunars are not safe.
+As complications arise and the crew is separated, they must do everything they can to prevent a royal wedding putting Earth into Queen Levana's hands and the commonwealth's leaving Prince Kai's.
+All the while, the plague has begun to mutate and even the Lunars (who were previously immune) are not safe.

 Fairest

 Fairest is the novella book in The Lunar Chronicles and first chronologically.
 It was published on January 27, 2015.

-Fairest is a prequel to the other books in the series, telling the backstory and past of Queen Levana (based on the Evil Queen from Snow White).
+Fairest is a prequel to the other books in the series, telling the backstory and past of Queen Levana (based on the Evil Queen from "Snow White").
 Fairest begins when Levana is around 15 years old and covers about ten years of her life, ending about a decade before Cinder is set.
 Levana has grown up in a poisonous household and has a cruel older sister who has been mentally and physically abusive to her throughout her entire life.
 After her parents are murdered by a Lunar assassin (a shell), Levana's sister, Channary, is set to become queen.
 Channary's reign is short-lived, and with Channary's ascension, Levana begins an unexpected downward spiral to becoming heartless when it comes to anything but her people.
 She is a tyrant.